 Research and Development

 Research is the heart of Monsanto and its future.
-The company invests more than 180 million dollars every year toward research to improve vegetable varieties.
-With 55 research stations around the world, its global presence helps researchers discover new varieties that meet regional consumer needs and are adapted to local microclimates.
+We invest more than 180 million dollars every year toward research to improve vegetable varieties.
+With 55 vegetable research stations around the world, our global presence helps researchers discover new varieties that meet regional farmer and consumer needs and are adapted to local microclimates.
 The depth and breadth of the vegetable product line sold through our brands is the result of the company's strong commitment to research and development.

 Our aim is to be best in class and to deliver our customers the highest quality seed with the greatest potential for successful production.

-Monsanto is developing products that will not only bring benefits to growers but also offer improved nutrition to consumers.
+Monsanto is developing products that are designed to bring benefits to growers and offer better-tasting, more appealing products for consumers.